Sheikh-Umar/Kattis/README.md

 # Kattis
-My solutions to problem sets on Kattis
+My solutions to problem sets on Kattis.